Basics of Toxicology

 Seminar (S) = 40% final classification

-Seminar (S): Presentation / discussion (15 minutes / 5 minutes) of topics for groups of 3-4 students.
+Seminar (S): Presentation / discussion (15 minutes / 5 minutes) of topics for groups of up to 3 students.

 Evaluation Criteria (S):

 • Critical analysis